-Melania Trump's American Dream
+Melania Trump: From soft-spoken schoolgirl to next first lady

 "She was a bit shy, but she learned very quickly," Jerko says of Melania's first ever fashion shots, described by the Trump campaign as test photos.
 "The second time she was very good, like a model."

 Although they haven't spoken in decades, Jerko has followed Melania's career from afar.

-He thinks she would be a "marvelous" first lady, and that she could be put to better use on the campaign trail.
+Speaking to CNN in October, he said she would be a "marvelous" first lady, adding that she could have been put to better use on the campaign trail.

 "I feel like she got a bit lost," he says.
 "She is too reserved and she is too much in the background."